 Drink plenty of water: Drink at least one gallon (4 liters) of water per day to replace loss from sweat, more if you are active.
-Fluid and electroyte levels must be balanced, so have salty foods or "sports drinks" too.
+Be aware of balancing fluid and electrolyte levels.

 Avoid hiking in the heat: Do not hike in the low elevations when temperatures are hot.
 The mountains are cooler in summer, but can have snow and ice in winter.

 Travel prepared to survive: Stay on paved roads in summer.
 If your car breaks down, stay with it until help comes.
 Carry extra drinking water in your car in case of emergency.

 Watch for signs of trouble: If you feel dizzy, nauseous, or a headache, get out of the sun immediately and drink water or sports drinks.
 Dampen clothing to lower body temperature.
 Be alert for symptoms in others.

 The main cause of death in Death Valley: More people die in single-car accidents than by any other means.
 To avoid an accident, follow the speed limits, shift to a lower gear on steep downhill grades, and wear your seatbelt.

 Dangerous Animals: Never place your hands or feet where you cannot see first.
 Rattlesnakes, scorpions, or black widow spiders may be sheltered there.

 Hantavirus--a potentially fatal respiratory disease--is spread through contact with infected rodents or their urine and droppings.
 Although no cases have been reported in Death Valley, the virus has been found in deer mice and cactus mice here.
 Use caution in rodent infested locations such as cabins and mine structures.